Market Sentiment in Stock Indices Trading

 The monetary policy of any economy will also be formulated to control inflation.
 The optimum inflation level is between 2% to 5%.

-Below 2 % a country will go into deflation, where prices of items start to drop to levels which cannot sustain economic growth and a country faces the risk of economic slowdown.
+Below 2 % a country will go into deflation, where prices of items start to drop to levels which cannot sustain economic growth & a country faces the risk of economic slowdown.

-Between 2% and 5% - the prices of goods and services at this inflation levels will be at the optimum levels - meaning the price are high enough to sustain economic growth and at the same time these prices are not too expensive to make the goods and services unaffordable to the consumers.
+Between 2% & 5% - meaning the price are high enough to sustain economic growth & at same time these prices are not too expensive to make the goods and services unaffordable to the consumers.

-Above 6% - prices are starting to get expensive and becoming out of reach of consumers in terms of affordability, the higher the inflation level goes the more unaffordable the price of goods and services become, meaning less spending power from the consumers, therefore meaning producers of good will not make enough sales and profits as the price of their goods is out of reach for the consumers because they have become too expensive and unaffordable.
-This is not good for economic growth, in fact this will also cause economic slowdown because goods are not moving as fast within an economy.
+Above 6% - prices are starting to get expensive and becoming out of reach of consumers in terms of affordability, higher the inflation level goes the more unaffordable the price of goods and services become, meaning less spending power from the consumers, therefore meaning producers of good won't make enough sales and profits as the price of their goods is out of reach for the consumers because they have become too expensive and unaffordable.
+This isn't good for economic growth, in fact this will also cause economic slowdown because goods are not moving as fast within an economy.

-The art of inflation control is a delicate balancing act, too low and economic growth slows down, too high and economic growth also slows down, and this is why economies have to aim for the optimum inflation of between 2% and 5% to ensure the economic growth of their economy is bullish.
+The art of inflation control is a delicate balancing act, too low & economic growth slows down, too high & economic growth also slows down, & this is why economies have to aim for the optimum inflation of between 2% & 5% to ensure the economic growth of their economy is bullish.

 This is the reason why the long term market sentiment will be determined by the inflation control policy.